IoT in Construction

+A construction company can use IoT-enabled devices to track and manage their assets, such as a wireless GPS tracker on a piece of heavy equipment, a fleet tracker on a heavy truck, a BLE asset tracker on a cement mixer or a QR code on small tools and connect them all to the internet using IoT technology.
 There are several use cases for IoT in construction, particularly surrounding asset tracking and other activities related to equipment management.
-A construction company can use IoT-enabled devices to track and manage their assets, such as a GPS tracker on a piece of heavy equipment, a fleet tracker on a heavy truck, a BLE Beacon on a cement mixer or a QR code on small tools and connect them all to the internet using IoT technology.

 Contractors can locate their IoT-connected assets on a virtual map, assigned to jobs or scheduled for maintenance.
 Once online, additional information such as pictures, past usage, and maintenance history can easily be associated with each asset to help prevent loss, promote efficient utilization and extend asset lifetime.
 Unlike on a spreadsheet, these IoT-enabled assets are now digitally managed and automatically updated with tracking information without manual data entry.
 IoT telematics is useful for understanding equipment utilization, performance, location and more.

 How does the Internet of Things (IoT) Work?

 The Internet of Things, or IoT, is the network of physical “things” connected to the internet by sensor devices that collect data on objects and exchange information without requiring human interaction.
 IoT leverages Internet-enabled trackers and wireless technologies such as Bluetooth and cellular networks to connect assets to the Internet of Things.
 IoT technology enables a variety of physical assets to be tracked and managed virtually from anywhere online.